 Just as the Psalmist, David, the man after God’s own heart cried out, so shall we.

-Are you feeling afraid, frustrated, depressed, anxious?
-Are you looking at the news and wondering how this world got so bad?
-Are you afraid it won’t get better or that there’s no hope and that there’s nothing you can do?
+Are you feeling afraid, frustrated, depressed, or anxious?
+If you’re watching the news you might be wondering how this world got so bad?
+Maybe you’re afraid it won’t get better or that there’s no hope and that there’s nothing you can do?

 Go back to King David’s words, his pleas for God to help him.
 Notice what David does and says.
 He knows that God is his only hope and truly God is our only hope.